Mariah Feria reviews Selva Almada’s new journalistic fiction exploring femicide in Argentina

 “My friend’s mum, who never wore make-up because her husband wouldn’t let her.
 My mother’s colleague, who handed her whole salary over to her husband each month to take care of.
 The woman who couldn’t see her family because her husband looked down on them.
 The woman who wasn’t allowed to wear high heels because they were for whores.”

 These were discussed in “whispers”, almost as if the women involved should be embarrassed, the narrator continues.
 In many ways, it feels as though Dead Girls is also an essential piece of reading that is needed to draw attention to these small, yet by no means insignificant, actions.
 Like her ‘gossipy’ mother, our narrator refuses to discuss these stories quietly.

 Dead Girls is hard-hitting and compelling.
 It is refreshing and unavoidable.
 It is real: these crimes, and many more, happened.
 This poignant quote, about halfway through, perfectly sums up the intentions of the book, and just why a book like Dead Girls is important to our continued understanding of gender equality: “I think we have to find a way of reconstructing how the world saw them.
 If we can understand how people saw the girls, we’ll be able to understand how they saw the world, does that make sense?”

-The English translation of Dead Girls is published by Charco Press and is out now in paperback.
+Dead Girls is published by Charco Press and is out now in paperback.